castacks/alfa-dataset-tools/alfa-python/README.md

 ## Introduction

-This directory contains the basic wrapper code written in C++'11 language to wrap our C++ Classes in Python and expose Classes and Methods to be able to with them in Python.
+This directory contains the basic wrapper code written in C++'11 language to wrap our C++ Classes in Python and expose Classes and Methods to be able to work with them in Python 3.x.
 The code is cross-platform and has been tested on Linux, OSX and Windows platforms with the most common compilers (GCC, MSVC, Clang).

 For more information about the dataset and the tools for the other programming languages, please refer to the *README.md* file provided in the parent folder of this repository.